 From August to December, we see a continuous series of shopping “seasons”, including Thanksgiving, Halloween and Black Friday, wrapping up with Hanukkah, Christmas and Boxing Day.
 Peak freight season begins as early as the end of August when supply chains need to supply distribution centres with plenty of stock for upcoming sales events.
 This busy season can be profitable for businesses like yours, as long as you’re ready to handle the increased demands for freight.
-We’ve gathered together 5 expert tips to help you manage your shipments and keep ahead of demand during peak shipping season.
+We’ve gathered together 5 expert tips to help you manage your shipments and keep ahead of demand during peak season shipping.

 1. Know it all: Understand your receivers’ requirements.
 Not knowing the needs and limitations of receivers can lead to hiccups and shipment delays.
 Much of the freight industry works by appointment, so communicating the exact day and time you need your shipment delivered makes all the difference to ensure it’s delivered on-time and that the receiver has the right staff to handle it.